 Most Ham operators nowadays do have their own personal hotspot.
 Some of those hotspots do support 'full duplex', others only support 'simplex' operation.
 In order to successfully use a simplex hotspot with your DB25-D channel definition needs to be different than for duplex repeaters or duplex hotspots.
-Whilst duplex-systems use DMR Tier 2, simplex systems do use DMR Tier 1.
+Whilst duplexsystems use DMR Tier 2, simplex systems do use DMR Tier 1 or Tier 2 but requiring to use just one fiexed time slot (often TS 2).

-In order to instruct the radio to use DMR Tier 1 (which is only possible when TX and RX frequency are both the same), select the option 'On' for 'RX Time slot' and 'TX Time slot' within the channel definition.
+In order to instruct the radio to use DMR Tier 1 (which is only possible when TX and RX frequency are both the same), select the option 'On' for 'RX TS' and 'TX TSt' within the channel definition.